davidacunalopez/davidacunalopez/README.md

 ## <picture><img src = "https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/about_me.gif?raw=true" width = 35px></picture> About me
 Software Engineering student at the Costa Rica Institute of Technology, with solid full-stack development experience using React, Node.js, and SQL databases.
 Passionate about building efficient and scalable solutions with real-world impact.
 Quick learner with strong problem-solving skills and a collaborative mindset.
 Open to exploring emerging technologies, with a special interest in AI, crypto, and blockchain.

+To Stellar,
+If you're seeing this, let me tell you that I’m so excited to be part of the biggest event in Rio de Janeiro!
+As someone new to Web3, it would be a real pleasure to participate, learn more, and become part of your ecosystem.
 <br><br>

 <!--Skills-->